-Not just able to do the minimum scores but the above average recommended PFT scores:
+Not just able to do the minimum scores but the above-average recommended physical fitness test (PFT) scores:

 If you need letters of recommendation from SEALs, most SEALs will not endorse you unless you can achieve the above numbers.
-Sometimes it takes a solid year of training before you are physically capable of reaching these scores.
-You WILL have to take this PFT before going to BUD/S and on the first day at BUD/S.
+It sometimes takes a solid year of training before you are physically capable of reaching these scores.
+You will have to take this PFT before going to BUD/S and on the first day at BUD/S.

-At least 3-4 months prior to arriving at BUD/s get the legs used to swimming with fins and running in boots.
+At least 3-4 months before arriving at BUD/S, get your legs used to swimming with fins and running in boots.
 They issue Bates 924s and UDT or Rocket Fins at BUD/S. The fins are difficult to find, so any stiff fin that requires you to wear booties will do.